 The Element advantage

-Whether you require on-site field services or in-lab RT laboratory analysis, our global platform of experts and resources deliver the certainty your radiographic inspection projects require.
+Whether you require on-site field services or in-lab RT laboratory analysis, our global platform of experts and resources delivers the certainty your radiographic inspection projects require.

-To learn more about our radiographic inspection services or to request a quote, contact us today.
+To learn more about our radiographic testing and inspection services or to request a quote, contact us today.

 - Aerospace Material Specifications